New Jersey Construction Worker Injury Lawyer

 Benefits for Injuries Suffered at a Construction Job

 Assuming that a worker gives proper, timely notice, and the employer has met its obligation to provide workers’ compensation coverage for its employees, the employer (or its insurer) should provide reasonable and necessary medical treatment for the worker following a work-related illness or injury.
 The employee has an obligation to see the doctor provided by the employer, rather than seeing another physician of his or her own choosing.
 The employee’s regular health insurance should not be used to seek medical treatment for an injury that was sustained in the course and scope of a worker’s employment.
 If the employee’s treating physician says that the employee is unable to work due to his or her injury, the employee may seek temporary disability benefits while he or she is recuperating.
-Once a point of maximum medical improvement is reached, the worker may also pursue permanent disability benefits with the assistance of a New Jersey construction injury attorney if the treating physician assigns the worker a permanent physical impairment rating.
+Once a point of maximum medical improvement is reached, the worker may also pursue permanent disability benefits with the assistance of a New Jersey construction worker injury lawyer if the treating physician assigns the worker a permanent physical impairment rating.

 Workers’ compensation benefits do not totally replace the lost income suffered by an employee who is out of work either temporarily or permanently due to an injury on the job.
 However, the process of seeking workers’ compensation benefits is designed to be easier than a fault-based personal injury case, such as a premises liability lawsuit following a slip and fall on business property.
 The trade-off for the supposedly easier process of obtaining benefits is that there are limitations on the type and amount of compensation that the worker receives.
 In some cases, there is also the possibility of a traditional personal injury lawsuit against a third party that was to blame for the employee’s injury.
 If the worker prevails in this case, the employer will likely seek repayment of benefits paid out on the workers’ compensation claim, thereby taking part of the proceeds of the employee’s third-party lawsuit in subrogation for its payments.